xiaokunzhang/mcp-over-mqtt-site/mcp/specification/2025-03-26/basic/mqtt_transport.md

   Multiple MCP Servers with different `server-name`s may still provide similar functions.
 In this case, when the client sends an initialize message, it should select one of them to establish a connection as needed.
 The selection criteria can be based on the client's permissions, recommendations from a LLM, or the user's choice.

+  After connected to the MQTT broker, the broker may suggest a `server-name` to the MCP server by including a `SERVER-NAME` user property in the MQTT CONNECT message.
+If so, the MCP server **MUST** use this `server-name` as its server name.
+If the broker does not suggest a `server-name`, the MCP server **SHOULD** use a default `server-name` based on the functionality it provides.

   The `server-name` must be a hierarchical topic style separated by `/` so that the client can subscribe to a certain type of MCP server using MQTT topic wildcards, for example: `server-type/sub-type/name`.

   The `server-name` should not `+` and `#` characters.